-Framingham State University is committed to mitigating its consumption to the global dilemma by adopting new policies and procedures designed for reducing our carbon footprint, promoting a healthier community, and providing an educational model to prepare students for futures in a new economy and for their roles as responsible stewards of their communities.
+FSU is committed to taking climate action and working towards climate justice by adopting new policies and procedures designed for reducing our carbon footprint, promoting a healthier community, and providing an educational model to prepare students for futures in a new economy and for their roles as responsible stewards of their communities.

-In the summer of 2007 the writing of the Plan was started by the Facilities Office.
+The first Climate Action Plan (CAP) was developed beginning in the summer of 2007 under the leadership of the FSU Facilities Office.
 A carbon inventory was completed using the Clean Air Cool Planet carbon calculator.
-Various interest groups in the University participated in the vetting of the report, including the Environmental Subcommittee of the Facilities Strategic Planning Committee, student clubs, and staff groups.
-Each of these interest groups coordinate efforts, develop action items, and implement recommendations of the Climate Action Plan (CAP).
+Various interest groups in the University participated in the vetting of the original report, including the Environmental Subcommittee of the Facilities Strategic Planning Committee, student clubs, and staff groups.
+Each of these interest groups coordinated efforts and developed action items for our first CAP.
+Since then, the subequent CAP reports have discussed implementation and progress towards the original CAP actions.

-In adopting this Climate Action Plan, Framingham State University recognizes its responsibility to not only adhere to the deadlines and conform to the expectations of these obligations, but to lead by example in providing for a holistic and sustainable educational environment for students, faculty, and staff.
+In adopting and implementaing this CAP, FSU recognizes its responsibility to not only adhere to the deadlines and conform to the expectations of these obligations, but to lead by example in providing for a holistic and sustainable educational environment for students, faculty, and staff.

-Participants in the authoring of this Plan include:
+Participants in the authoring of the 2021 Climate Action Plan include: